 Figure 8: Project Explorer

-The service projects are shown as closed projects by default.
+The microservice projects are shown as closed projects by default.
 You can open a project by right-clicking on a project and by selecting the Open Project option.
-For performance reasons, it is advised to close the service projects when they are not being used.
+For performance reasons, it is advised to close the microservice projects when they are not being used.

 The Server Explorer view shows the Enterprise servers, which contains Event Process Repository and Peer Repository nodes.
 The Event Process repository is centrally stored in the Enterprise Server.
 The Enterprise Server provides API access to the event processes such as to save, view, export, launch, debug, stop, and similar actions as required.
 The Fiorano eStudio provides an easy-to-use GUI to manage event processes.
 The Peer Repository shows the peer servers connected to the Enterprise Server.